Date of Degree

 Copyright 2013 Allison Ruth Holmes-Bendixen

 Holmes-Bendixen, Allison Ruth.
 "The influence of whistle register phonation exercises in conditioning the second passaggio of the female singing voice."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.